ivanmmarkovic/python-jwt/README.md

 ### Create jwt

 First create jwt.
 Use *create_jwt* function.
 This function returns dictionary type.
-Expiration time is set to 5 minutes.
+Expiration time is set to one hour.
 You can specify different expiration time in milliseconds.
 For example, if you use

 ```